 - If the employee disagrees, he or she has the right to go to a tribunal.

-7.4 To qualify for SPL, the child’s mother (or adoptive parent) must have worked for you continuously for at least 26 weeks by the end of the 15th week before the EWC and be eligible for either maternity leave or pay, Maternity Allowance or adoption leave or pay.
+- The child's mother (or adoptive parent) must have worked for you continuously for at least 26 weeks by the end of the 15th week before the EWC and be eligible for either maternity leave or pay; Maternity Allowance; or adoption leave or pay.

 - Your employee must be employed by you whilst on SPL.

-- Or they qualify for statutory paternity pay and have a partner who qualifies for statutory maternity pay or maternity allowance or statutory adoption pay.
+- or qualify for statutory paternity pay and have a partner who qualifies for statutory maternity pay or maternity allowance or statutory adoption pay.

 In an emergency, employees are entitled to ask for 'reasonable' time off to care for dependants.
 Time off is unpaid unless your employment contracts state otherwise.

-8.1 This is for short-term problem solving rather than continuing care.
+This is for short-term problem solving rather than continuing care

 - The problem must be unforeseen.
 For example, sudden illness.
 Where problems are foreseen, other arrangements should be made.